Modularity experiments on $S_4$-symmetric double octics: Usefulness

 \section{Usefulness}

 Armed with the mathematical apparatus described above, I had written a C++ program for counting points on $S_4$-symmetric double octics.
-Using OpenMP for parallelization, the program is able to check more than one million examples in five minutes on the CPU at my disposal, an Intel Xeon E3-1230 V2 with four cores and hyperthreading.
-Curiously, this is still a '3 Gigahertz machine', but around 10 times faster\footnote{Or probably more; this is difficult for me to estimate since the CPU databases available on the internet are less informative about such veterans, and I do not have a Pentium IV machine at hand, so I cannot run my own benchmarks.} than the Pentium IV described as such in [0], Section 1.8.
+Using OpenMP for parallelization, the program is able to check more than one million examples in less than two minutes on the CPU at my disposal, an AMD Ryzen 9 3900 with twelve cores and hyperthreading (which replaced an Intel Xeon E3-1230 V2 with four cores and hyperthreading, in 2020).
+Curiously, this is still a '3 Gigahertz machine', but around 30 times faster\footnote{Or probably more; this is difficult for me to estimate since the CPU databases available on the internet are less informative about such veterans, and I do not have a Pentium IV machine at hand, so I cannot run my own benchmarks.}\textsuperscript{,}\footnote{And vastly more efficient!} than the Pentium IV described as such in [0], Section 1.8.

-The table of newforms of weight 4 for $\Gamma_0(N)$ was the one from [0]: 3438 newforms altogether, complete up to level $N=2000$, with a few examples of larger levels.
+The table of newforms of weight 4 for $\Gamma_0(N)$ was an extension of the one from [0]: 4033 newforms altogether, complete up to level $N=2500$, with $N=2700$ added.
 The table contains the coefficients for the first 25 primes (up to 97).
 A double octic will be shown in the table if the relation from Section \ref{sec_counting} holds for at least 21 primes.
 In order to always find the twist of minimal level (cf. [0], Section 1.7.3), the program also modifies the signs of the coefficients.

-I did not track the CPU time spent on the experiment but a lower bound of 1000 days should be safe to assume.\footnote{More than one million in five minutes means around 300 million per day, so 1000 days for $3\times 10^{11}$, cf. Section \ref{sec_tables}.} With around 100W of extra power consumption (compared to the computer running idle) this amounts to an impressive $2.4$MWh.\footnote{Of course this is nothing in comparison with the insane amounts of energy spent on the bitcoin delusion and other blockchain endeavours.}
+I did not track the CPU time spent on the experiment but a lower bound of five years should be safe to assume.
+With around 50W of extra power consumption (compared to the computer running idle) this amounts to an impressive $2.2$MWh.\footnote{Of course this is nothing in comparison with the insane amounts of energy spent on the bitcoin delusion and other blockchain endeavours, and more recently the stochastic parrots called artificial intelligence.}

 At least we should reassure ourselves that I have not been fooled by randomness\footnote{This expression has been coined by N.N.
 Taleb, cf. {\tt www.fooledbyrandomness.com}.
-If you haven't heard about him, put away this paper for later and have a look.}.
+If you haven't heard about him, put away this paper for later and have a look.
+Unfortunately, he went a little crazy over Covid.}.
 Wouldn't we expect to find (at least some) spurious coincidences if we have been searching for long enough?

 Let's do a back-of-the-envelope computation.
 Given the 25 coefficients (modulo the respective primes) of a newform from the table, what is the probability of hitting at least 21 of them by drawing randomly from $\fz_2\times \fz_3 \times \ldots\fz_{97}$?
 Consider the set